Meet the Governors

 Members of the governing body represent the church, the council, the local community, parents, staff and other interested parties.
-The Governing Body and its committees meet regularly with the aim of providing the best education for the pupils.
+The Governing Body and its committees meet regularly to ensure Thorpe Primary is providing the best education for the pupils.

-The effectiveness of the governors depends on the quality of the people and how they work together with the school leaders.
-Membership focuses on the skills and experience that are needed to be effective and contribute to the success of the school.
+Our governors work together with the school's senior leadership team (SLT) and subject leaders to focus on the skills and experience that are needed to be effective and contribute to the success of the school.

 What the Governing Body does

-Governing Bodies are the strategic decision makers and vision setters for the school and their role is to ensure the best possible education for every child.
+Our Governing Body join with SLT to ensure the strategic decisions and vision for the school are ambitious ensuring the best possible education for every child.